project-image

 Suskityrannus hazelae is now UNLOCKED!

-over 2 years ago – Fri, Oct 08, 2021 at 03:31:00 AM
+about 3 years ago – Fri, Oct 08, 2021 at 03:31:00 AM

 Well done everyone, the 1/18th scale Suskityrannus hazelae has been UNLOCKED!
 This is now selectable from the 'add-ons' menu to include in your pledge.
 Add-on price: $32(US)/ $35 (INT)